Carpool Rules and Regulations

 In case of an emergency, a ride will be provided to any Carpool participant free-of-charge.
 A Carpool member who lives within 20 miles of campus will directly call to the designated taxi company.
 For carpool members who live more than 20 miles from campus, they will directly call the designated rental agency and a vehicle will be delivered to the member at their campus address.

-If any of these rules are unclear, the Parking and Transportation Services Office should be asked to clarify prior to parking in a questionable place or manner.
+Parking and Transportation Services Office should be contacted to answer any questions prior to parking in a questionable place or manner.
 Any vehicle(s) parked on University of Maine property is subject to being cited and possibly impounded, towed, and stored or immobilized at the owner’s expense when found in violation.

 A Winter Parking Ban is between November 1st and May 1st.
 Carpool spaces, faculty/staff, commuter, and visitor lots are closed to parking between the hours of 12:00 midnight and 6:00 AM.
-The Hilltop (commuter section only) and College Ave So. lots are available for temporary parking during these hours.
+The Bridge Tennis Crt and College Ave So. lots are available for temporary parking during these hours.